Rashes involve changes in the color, feeling or texture of your skin.

 Hydrocortisone cream (1%) is available without a prescription and may soothe many rashes.
 Stronger hydrocortisone or other steroid creams are available with a prescription.
 If you have eczema, apply moisturizers over your skin.
 Try oatmeal bath products, available at drugstores, to relieve symptoms of eczema or psoriasis.
 Oral antihistamines may help relieve itchy skin.

 When to Contact a Medical Professional

-- You are taking a new medication -- do NOT change or stop any of your medications without talking to your doctor
+- You are taking a new medicine. -- Do not change or stop any of your medicines without talking to your provider.

 What to Expect at Your Office Visit